This page provides details on the Swarm rollout in the V-Ray Asset Editor.

 Footnotes

-- GPU Bucket is supported in Swarm.
-Overall Bucket image sampler is recommended for production distributed rendering jobs.
+- Overall Bucket image sampler is recommended for production distributed rendering jobs.